5.9.3 Debtors' Delinquent Accounts

 Wages earned by the non-debtor spouse are presumed to be community property and will most likely be included in the bankruptcy estate.

 4. Counsel Advice.
-Case specific questions about community property being considered part of the estate should be directed to Counsel through Insolvency.
+Case specific questions about community property being considered part of the estate should be directed to Counsel through SCI.

 Referrals to Insolvency on Bankruptcy Related Issues

 1. Enforcement Action - Potential or Actual.
 Insolvency receives contacts regarding distraint actions taken against the debtor that remain outstanding and unresolved.
 Debtors may be aware they are facing imminent enforcement action or such action may be pending, and they want to advise the IRS of their bankruptcy filing.
 When an IRS employee outside of Insolvency learns of an enforcement action (e.g., outstanding levy or an open seizure action) and confirms the taxpayer has filed a bankruptcy, the employee must immediately notify CIO by faxing Form 4442, Inquiry Referral, or by calling CIO.
-Telephone and fax numbers are found on SERP.
+Telephone and fax numbers are found at SERP - Insolvency (Bankruptcy) Tools.

 2. Information Required.
 IRS employees are expected to advise Insolvency of pertinent information concerning distraint action(s), including the following: